seyildiz/BIL395-HW2/README.md

 # BIL395-HW2

 This github repository includes 2024-2025 Spring BIL395-Programming Language course's second homework.
-In this homework, I implemented simple calculator that includes variables, assigments, simple arithmetics and simple error handling with five different language.
-In repository, you can find calculator.pl, calc.pl (since Prolog and Perl have same extension I named Prolog one as calc), calculator.rs, calculator.scm, calculator.adb and test_cases.txt for checking my calculators's accuracy.
-Below you can find implementation decisions, simple code structure explanation, running and output of the programs for each language.
-All calculators takes inlines expressions, do not care about whitespaces and can result and operate floating point numbers.
+In this homework, I implemented simple calculator that includes variables, assigments, simple arithmetics and simple error handling with five different languages.
+In this repository, you can find calculator.pl, calc.pl (since Prolog and Perl have same extension I named Prolog one as calc), calculator.rs, calculator.scm, calculator.adb and test_cases.txt for checking my calculators's accuracy.
+Below you can find expanations about implementation decisions, simple code structures, running and output of the program for each language.
+All calculators takes inline expressions, do not care about whitespaces and can both result and operate floating point numbers.

 # Rust